NexPlayer/NexPlayer_Unity_Plugin/README.md

 ## NexPlayer360™
-NexPlayer™ Plugin for Unity includes many of the features of [NexPlayer360 SDK](https://www.nexplayersdk.com/360-video-player-sdk/), such as:
+NexPlayer™ Plugin for Unity includes many of the same [NexPlayer360 SDK](https://www.nexplayersdk.com/360-video-player-sdk/), features such as:
 - Touch input, including movement, zoom and rotation of the camera
 - Gyroscope input to move the camera
 - Mouse input to move the camera